jonas-koeritz/actioncam/README.md

 It's possible to send RAW commands to the camera to test new commands and help reverse engineer the protocol.

 ```
-ipcamera cmd <RAW Command and Payload in HEX> <Camera IP>
+actioncam cmd <RAW Command and Payload in HEX> <Camera IP>

 # Example (Take a still image)
-ipcamera cmd 00A038 192.168.1.1
+actioncam cmd 00A038 192.168.1.1
 ```